MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 {% gist be12f2437bd77c9730c43454b4fdcdd1 %}

-> :warning: The above will only work on Mac, you will probably need to call Start-Process as a PowerShell Task on Windows.
+> ⚠️ The above will only work on Mac, you will probably need to call Start-Process as a PowerShell Task on Windows.

 From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), choose `> Tasks: Run Task`, and select `CF Resource List`.
 This quick launches the [AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) page.